How to choose the Colombian cities you want to visit?

 You need 1 day (or less) to see the city and 4 more days to enjoy the surroundings.

-San Juan de Pasto is the capital of the Nariño Department, and it’s the largest Colombian city before crossing the border to Ecuador.
-It stands at 2,527 masl, and it was founded in 1537.
+San Juan de Pasto is the capital of the Nariño Department and the largest Colombian city before crossing the border to Ecuador.
+It stands at 2,527 masl and was founded in 1537.
 The town is very close to Galeras, an active volcano.
-The city has daytime temperatures similar to those in Bogota, between 17 and 20 degrees Celsius.
+The city’s daytime temperatures are similar to those in Bogota, between 17 and 20 degrees Celsius.

-This town is full of history since it was an important political hub for Gran Colombia when the country gathered Colombia, Venezuela, Panama, and Ecuador in one big nation.
+This town is full of history since it was an essential political hub for Gran Colombia when the country gathered Colombia, Venezuela, Panama, and Ecuador in one big nation.

-Pasto features the Blacks and Whites Carnival, one of Colombia’s richest celebrations in terms of folk, culture, and music.
-The festival is held in early January and represents unity among different races and ethnic groups.
+Pasto features the Blacks and Whites Carnival, one of Colombia’s richest celebrations in terms of folklore, culture, and music.
+The festival, held in early January, represents unity among different races and ethnic groups.

 Pasto is famous for eating cuy, or guinea pig.
 They usually eat it fried, stewed, or roasted.
 It goes well with spicy potatoes and vegetables.

-La Cocha Lake, the second-largest in Colombia, after Tota Lake, in Boyaca, is a good place to go hiking for a day.
+La Cocha Lake, the second-largest in Colombia, after Tota Lake, in Boyaca, is an excellent place to go hiking for a day.
 It is located less than an hour away from Pasto.
 You can also hire a boat tour around the lake, visit La Corota Island and finish your day with a tasty dish of garlic trout in one of the restaurants on the lakeshore.

 The green lake of the Azufral Volcano is one of the natural wonders in Colombia.